-That travel guide book (DK Eyewitness Travel Guide ©2019) is constantly rated five stars on Amazon.
+That travel guidebook (DK Eyewitness Travel Guide ©2019) is rated five stars on Amazon.

-Travellers’ review on Amazon says that the book has tons of maps, historical information, an apt description of cities and attraction sites to see, plus helpful travel information and pictures about Italy.
+Travelers’ review on Amazon says that the book has tons of maps, historical information, an apt description of cities and attraction sites, and helpful travel information and pictures about Italy.

-The DK Eyewitness Travel Guide Book does not dwell on hotels and restaurants’ locations because a tour guide has all that covered if you are on tour.
+The DK Eyewitness Travel Guide Book does not dwell on hotel and restaurant locations because a tour guide has all that covered if you are on tour.

 This Complete Guide Book on Italy by Frommer is rated five stars on Amazon.

-Traveller reviews highly recommend that you plan to tour Italy on a solo trip, but you are looking for suggestions and ideas about tour-to-do activities and tour-to-see places.
+Traveler reviews recommend that you plan to tour Italy on a solo trip, but you are looking for suggestions and ideas about tour-to-do activities and tour-to-see places.
 Frommer’s Complete Travel Guide is for you.

 The book sells at 16.39 USD on Amazon.

-This comprehensive Country Guide on Italy by Lonely Planet is also rated five on Amazon.
+This comprehensive Country Guide to Italy by Lonely Planet is also rated five stars on Amazon.

 You can get it for 18.19USD on Amazon.

-Fodor’s The Best of Italy Travel Guide us fourth on our list of The Best Travel Book for Italy.
+Fodor’s The Best of Italy Travel Guide is fourth on our list of The Best Travel Books for Italy.

 It is rated 5, although there are not too many purchases or reviews.